 Jake Singer’s current exhibition imagines what the world will be like after the fourth industrial revolution.
 Catch a glimpse of the works here.

-People: Jake Singer
+Person: Jake Singer

 This week we recommend letting loose on the dance floor, trying a poké bowl and testing your GIF-making talents.